 Interested in starting a charter school in Alabama?
 Read on for some of the history of charter schools in Alabama, the unique challenges you might face, and the step-by-step plan to begin your charter school journey.

 The History of Charter Schools in Alabama

-ACCEL Charter school specifically focused on at-promise students.
+- ACCEL Academy, Alabama’s first charter school, doubled its graduate rate in only two years and is on track to continue growing.
+More diverse educators are joining the ranks of charter schools in Alabama.
+ACCEL Charter school specifically focuses on at-promise students.
 The student population of this charter school often sees ACCEL as their last chance.
 This school can serve older teenagers and young adults who have already entered the workforce by offering day and evening classes.
 There is a big emphasis on student emotional well-being as well as education.